-Intentional distribution applies to other informal flow directions as well.
+This guideline applies also in the other direction as well.
 For instance, a network element should not unintentionally leak information that is visible to endpoints.
 An explicit decision is needed for a specific information to be provided, along with analysis of the security and privacy implications of that information.